What’s with the peacock?

-What’s with the peacock?**

 Because of that experience once on internship I made sure I had as much training and supervision in legal/forensic work as possible.
 I watched my professors give depositions and testify, and I took seminars and attended lectures whenever anything remotely related to forensics was available.

 Then on my first job at Northeast Georgia Medical Center in Gainesville, Georgia, I was asked to do some evaluations and testify in a really ugly custody case.
 One of the attorneys you may have heard of: attorney Nathan Deal of Gainesville (he has served in Georgia State Senate, the U.S. House of Representatives and was the Governor of Georgia from 2011 to 2019).
 I guess I did okay, because attorneys have been calling me ever since.
 I continue to do a lot of continuing education regarding legal / forensic issues and the practice of forensic psychology.

 What's the difference between Clinical Psychology and Forensic Psychology?

 Clinical psychology is the practice of psychology applied to assessing and treating emotional, behavioral and relationship problems.
 For my practice this includes individual psychotherapy, couples therapy, family therapy and psychological evaluations.
 I am Board Certified in Clinical Psychology by American Board of Professional Psychology (ABPP).
-I am is also a Clinical Fellow and Approved Supervisor (i.e., I train marriage and family therapists) of the American Association for Marital and Family Therapy (AAMFT).
+I am is also a Professional Member and Approved Supervisor (i.e., I train marriage and family therapists) of the American Association for Marital and Family Therapy (AAMFT).